delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 ## Placing an order

 Orders can be placed in Place Order Panel in the trading dashboard.
-We currently support three types of order:

-  -   **Limit order:** is an order to buy or sell a specified number of derivative contracts at a specified price.
-A limit order will only ever fill at the specified price or better price.

--   **Market order:** is an order to buy or sell a specified number of derivative contracts at the best available price available in the order book.
-There is no guarantee that a market order will fill at the price specified.
-A market order may fill at a number of different prices, based on the quantity of the market order and the quantities of the existing orders on the order book at the time.
-- **Stop order:** is an order which is triggered at a stop price provided by the user.
+We support both basic order types (e.g. limit order and market orders) as well as several advanced order types (e.g. Stop orders and bracket orders).
+Details of the all the supported order types are availabe [here](https://www.delta.exchange/user-guide/docs/trading-guide/OrderTypes/)

 ## Margin & PnL Calculations